The below is a continuation of our adoption story, Part 2…

 July 14, 2008

 All day today, My hubby and I fasted and prayed in preparation for our meeting with ‘birthmom A’.
 We fasted to have the Spirit with us in deciding if this was indeed our baby.
 In knowing what to say to the birthmother (what do you say to the woman who may be carrying your baby in her womb?).
 How do you thank her enough?
-How do you let her know you are so excited, yet not step on her toes at all and come across as only caring about the baby?
+Do you let her know you are so excited for this adoption, yet not step on her toes at all and come across as only caring about the baby?
 How do you not feel totally overwhelmed by the whole experience?

 My sister came over unexpectedly today and I don’t even think I heard a thing she said.
-I was totally distracted.
-I felt bad because I could tell I was scatterbrained and she had to have known something was up.
+I was totally distracted, and felt bad because I could tell I was scatterbrained and she had to have known something was up.
 I went to Walmart for groceries and made the mistake of walking down the baby isle.
 I stood there staring at the binkies and had a 10 minute debate with myself on whether or not to buy any.
-I kept going back and forth in my head.
-I couldn’t decide if I should do it and simply return them if need be, or if by doing that I would get too emotionally involved.
+I kept going back and forth in my head, and couldn’t decide if I should do it and simply return them if need be, or if by doing that I would get too emotionally involved.
 I finally couldn’t decide so I gave up and left.

 I think I was half sick all day.
-I was so nervous.
-I thought my heart would beat right out of my chest!
+I was so nervous, and thought my heart would beat right out of my chest!
 When we pulled up to the restaurant, my husband spotted her right off (because he is so tall and can scan the crowd).

-She seemed to recognize him and smiled.
-Honestly speaking, it was awkward at first.
-We both hugged her and said “Hi”.
-We did not know her at all, yet here we were hugging her.
-I was concerned she was uncomfortable with it all.
-We did the standard small talk.
-Then we started to relax a bit and asked a lot of questions.
-This birthmother is an amazing woman who has really been through a ridiculous amount of drama and stress lately.
+This birthmother is an amazing woman who has really been through a lot and a ridiculous amount of stress lately.
 I can only admire her courage in placing her baby all alone, and in a state far away and unfamiliar to her.
 She was very shy and didn’t say a ton, answering mostly with “Yes, ma’am”, or “No, sir”.
 We asked her questions like “What is your favorite color?“, “What was your most embarrassing moment?“, and “What are your favorite family traditions?“, etc, just trying to get to know her better.

 Later during the dinner one of the caseworkers asked her, “Do you feel that this is your family?”
 She looked down, then back up at us and said with a smile, “Yes!”.
 Out came the tissues again, and we were all crying!
 The crowded room at Olive Garden seemed to disappear as two families from completely different worlds… merged in what would be an unbelievable bond.